protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 ###Step 1:###
-As a starting point you should create a Dave&trade; project for the target HW.
+As a starting point you should create a DAVE CE&trade; project for the target HW.
 Let's call the project *BlinkyTutorial_RelaxKit4700_ST*, where *ST* stands for *Single Threaded*.
 The following APPs should be included:

--   Systimer
+-   SYSTIMER
--   2 * Digital outputs for the two LEDs.
+-   2 * DIGITAL_IO configured as outputs for the two LEDs.
--   2 * Digital inputs for the buttons.
+-   2 * DIGITAL_IO configured as inputs for the buttons.

+Hint: For the basic setup and to reduce the initial effort it is sufficient to create just

+-	SYSTMIER
+-	1 * DIGITAL_IO configured as output for LED1 "LED1_P5_9"

+For STEP 5 and following you will need the full set of IO Pins.

 The resulting project should look like this: